Horizon Europe

 Department of Financial Planning and Control (intranet only)

 Since 2019, the Central Equal Opportunities Commissioner has offered training on the topic of “Unconscious Bias”.
-The training focuses on strengthening committees’ competence by raising awareness among the members of committees and especially appointment committees.
-In addition to the training specifically for women (with and without committee experience) to help them identify role patterns in committees and thereby optimise their own committee work, gender equality training will also be offered to appointment officers and new appointees from 2021.
+The training focused on strengthening committees’ competence by raising awareness among the members of committees and especially appointment committees.
+In addition to the training specifically for women (with and without committee experience) to help them identify role patterns in committees and thereby optimise their own committee work, gender equality training was also offered to appointment officers and new appointees from 2021.

 Measures for employees and students with family responsibilities